Exploring Different Hardscaping Materials for Your Outdoor Space

 Also see: A Comprehensive Guide to Understand Hardscaping

 Stone is another durable material that opens up numerous design possibilities.
 Natural stone, for example, gives you a broad spectrum of shapes, textures, and shades to work with.
-Its distinctive qualities allows for a more eclectic arrangement as well as popular styles like xeriscaping and zen gardens.
-On the other hand, flagstone offers a more symmetrical, structured look, especially when incorporated into walls or paving.
-Or in its natural state, flagstone is perfect for a rustic motif.
+Its distinctive qualities allow for a more eclectic arrangement as well as popular styles like xeriscaping and zen gardens.
+On the other hand, flagstone offers a more symmetrical, structured look, especially when incorporated into walls or paving with hardscape materials.
+Or in its natural state, flagstone is perfect for a rustic modification.

-When you think of hardscaping, wood might not be the first choice that comes to mind.
+When you think of hardscape materials, wood might not be the first choice that comes to mind.
 However, many types of natural woods serve well as durable, ornate structures that serve almost any purpose you wish.
-In fact, this material tends to be the go-to for decks and fencing, but you’ll also see arbors, pergolas, and planters crafted from the more durable varieties, including redwood, oak, and cedar.
+This material tends to be the go-to for decks and fencing, but you’ll also see arbors, pergolas, and planters crafted from the more durable varieties, including redwood, oak, and cedar.

 Wood Composite